openweathermap/VANE-intro/apps/README.md

 ## Leaflet-OpenWeatherMap

-This example to show current weather in 200+ main cities is based on [Kosmosnimki prototype app](https://github.com/ScanEx/Leaflet-OpenWeatherMap).

-"Kosmosnimki" server is used to get city local time shift in forecast display.
+This is example to show current weather in 20 cities on the Laeflet map and combine it with [weather map](https://owm.io/weathermap) layers.
+It's based on [Kosmosnimki prototype app](https://github.com/ScanEx/Leaflet-OpenWeatherMap) to get city local time shift in forecast display.
+You can add more cities or choose different ones.

 ### Usage
 ```